Listings

 About Us

-Book: Professional Life in the US, and Information on Life in America
+Section 2: Finances (Professional Life in the US, and Information on Life in America)

 In recent times, aided by the demand for a mobile global workforce, hordes of young professionals from India moved to the US, Europe and other western lands in search of opportunities and wealth.
 Their quest was aided by the strong demand from western nations that were experiencing unprecedented growth.
 The real motivator was the dynamics of exchange rate differences between the Indian rupee and other currencies, making migration abroad especially attractive.
 For instance, a budding professional in India who would have to save for about two years to buy a snazzy motorcycle back home could save enough in a year to buy a compact car.